ardatan/graphql-tools/website/docs/stitch-schema-extensions.md

 sidebar_label: Schema extensions
 ---

 While stitching many schemas together is extremely useful for consolidating queries, in practice we'll often want to add additional association fields that connect types from across subschemas.
-Using schema extensions, we can define additional GraphQL fields that only exist in the combined top-level schema to forge these connections.
+Using schema extensions, we can define additional GraphQL fields that only exist in the combined top-level schema to establish these connections.

 ### Basic example

-Going back to the Users and Chirps model:
+Going back to the Chirps and Authors services:

 ```js
 import { makeExecutableSchema } from '@graphql-tools/schema';